harmora-project/harmora/README.md

 ## Citation

-Citation metadata is provided in:
+Citation information is provided in:

 [`CITATION.cff`](CITATION.cff)